-Website: www.bookstore.trcc.edu/home
+http://collegestore.trcc.edu

-Email: collegestore@trcc.edu
+collegestore@trcc.edu

-Phone: 573-840-9610
+573-840-9610

-Hours: 8:00 a.m. to 5:00 p.m.
+8 a.m. to 5 p.m.
 Monday-Friday

-Summer Hours: 7:00 a.m. to 6:00 p.m.
+7 a.m. to 6 p.m.
 Monday-Thursday

-To improve access and minimize your cost, most recycled physical and digital course materials are included in your tuition and fees and are checked out to you to use for the semester.
-This allows you immediate access to all required digital and physical course materials on the first day of classes, including textbooks, online access to digital course materials through Blackboard, lab kits, required course supplies, as well as many other resources.
-All you will need to pick up required physical materials is a printed copy of your class schedule and your student ID or driver's license.
-Physical course materials pick up normally begins the week before classes start; online ordering normally opens at the time registration opens for that semester, with free shipping to your home.
-You must first be registered for a class before you order online course materials for a class.
-If you are taking classes at Sikeston, Dexter, or Kennett, you must order online because course materials will not be stocked at those locations.
+To improve access and minimize cost, all required course materials are included in tuition and fees.
+This allows immediate access to all required digital and physical course materials on the first day of classes, including textbooks, online access to digital course materials through Blackboard, lab kits, required course supplies, as well as many other resources.
+A printed class schedule and ID are required to pick up physical course materials.
+Online ordering and instore pick up normally opens at the same time registration opens for that semester, with free shipping for physical course materials.
+Students must register for a class before ordering course materials for a class.
+If taking classes at Sikeston, Dexter, or Kennett, order physical course materials online; inventory is not available at these locations.
+Physical course materials must be returned at the end of the semester.